-With April comes warmer temperatures and the urge for spring cleaning.
-Amid the Safer at Home Order, you may find yourself with more time at home and a bigger urge to get a jump on spring cleaning.
+With spring comes warmer temperatures and the urge for spring cleaning.
 Here at The Storage Guy, we’ve created The Ultimate Spring Cleaning Guide!

 In this guide, you'll find:

 First, you’ll need some motivational cleaning music.
 Get out your Airpods or your Sonos and let these upbeat mixes make your chores seem like a breeze!

 You’re ready to begin working on The Ultimate Spring Cleaning Checklist – a room-by-room checklist of everything you’ll want to tackle.

 Now is the time to focus on those often-overlooked cleaning tasks!

 Dripping water from dishes left to sit will start to create mildew and mold.
 Be sure to clean your dish rack every few days by separating all parts, rinsing in hot water, scrubbing with distilled white vinegar, rinsing and letting air dry.